pixel-clover/ariko/README.md

 Ariko can be either installed from the [OpenUPM registry](https://openupm.com/packages/io.github.pixel-clover.ariko/) or directly from the Git URL.

+> [!NOTE]
+> Ariko is tested on Unity 2021.3, but should work on older versions of Unity too.

 #### Install from OpenUPM

 You can install Ariko using [OpenUPM-cli](https://github.com/openupm/openupm-cli) by running the following command: